This article contains affiliate links.

 Deciding where to stay – Best areas to stay in Macau

 The list of the best places to stay in Macau is divided into two parts because, well, so is Macau.
-A former Portuguese colony that was handed back to China together with Hong Kong in 1999, Macau is a Special Administrative Region (SAR) of China and enjoys its own independence.
+A former Portuguese colony that was handed back to China together with Hong Kong in 1999, one fact about Macau is that it is a Special Administrative Region (SAR) of China and enjoys its own independence.
 For example, the currency in Macau is the MOP, Macanese Pataca, which is almost exchanged 1:1 with the Hong Kong dollar for ease of conversion.
+For more Macau facts, see this post.

 Macau is made of four areas: Old Macau, Taipa, Cotai and Coloane.
 Old Macau is located in the mainland part of China, on a peninsula, while the other three parts of Macau are located on the island.
 Today’s island used to be made of two separate land masses which were joint by landfill at the beginning of the millennium.
 Originally, Taipa in the north and Coloane in the south were separated but landfill created the Cotai where the largest casinos are.